rogwfu/chef-repo/README.md

 * `config/` - Contains the Rake configuration file, `rake.rb`.
 * `cookbooks/` - Cookbooks you download or create.
 * `data_bags/` - Store data bags and items in .json in the repository.
+* `packer/` - Stores templates for new machines to work with the tool packer.
 * `roles/` - Store roles in .rb or .json in the repository.

 Environment